0xAX/linux-insides/SysCall/syscall-1.md

 caches; the SYSCALL instruction does not ensure this correspondence.
 ```

-and we are initializing `syscalls` by the writing of the `entry_SYSCALL_64` that defined in the [arch/x86/entry/entry_64.S](https://github.com/torvalds/linux/blob/16f73eb02d7e1765ccab3d2018e0bd98eb93d973/arch/x86/entry/entry_64.S) assembler file and represents `SYSCALL` instruction entry to the `IA32_STAR` [Model specific register](https://en.wikipedia.org/wiki/Model-specific_register):
+To summarize, the `syscall` instruction jumps to the address stored in the `MSR_LSTAR` [Model specific register](https://en.wikipedia.org/wiki/Model-specific_register) (Long system target address register).
+The kernel is responsible for providing its own custom function for handling syscalls as well as writing the address of this handler function to the `MSR_LSTAR` register upon system startup.
+The custom function is `entry_SYSCALL_64`, which is defined in [arch/x86/entry/entry_64.S](https://github.com/torvalds/linux/blob/16f73eb02d7e1765ccab3d2018e0bd98eb93d973/arch/x86/entry/entry_64.S#L98).
+The address of this syscall handling function is written to the `MSR_LSTAR` register during startup in [arch/x86/kernel/cpu/common.c](https://github.com/torvalds/linux/blob/16f73eb02d7e1765ccab3d2018e0bd98eb93d973/arch/x86/kernel/cpu/common.c#L1335).
 ```C
 wrmsrl(MSR_LSTAR, entry_SYSCALL_64);
 ```

-in the [arch/x86/kernel/cpu/common.c](https://github.com/torvalds/linux/blob/16f73eb02d7e1765ccab3d2018e0bd98eb93d973/arch/x86/kernel/cpu/common.c) source code file.

 So, the `syscall` instruction invokes a handler of a given system call.
 But how does it know which handler to call?
 Actually it gets this information from the general purpose [registers](https://en.wikipedia.org/wiki/Processor_register).
 As you can see in the system call [table](https://github.com/torvalds/linux/blob/16f73eb02d7e1765ccab3d2018e0bd98eb93d973/arch/x86/entry/syscalls/syscall_64.tbl), each system call has a unique number.
-In our example, first system call is - `write` that writes data to the given file.
-Let's look in the system call table and try to find `write` system call.
-As we can see, the [write](https://github.com/torvalds/linux/blob/16f73eb02d7e1765ccab3d2018e0bd98eb93d973/arch/x86/entry/syscalls/syscall_64.tbl#L10) system call has number - `1`.
+In our example the first system call is `write`, which writes data to the given file.
+Let's look in the system call table and try to find the `write` system call.
+As we can see, the [write](https://github.com/torvalds/linux/blob/16f73eb02d7e1765ccab3d2018e0bd98eb93d973/arch/x86/entry/syscalls/syscall_64.tbl#L10) system call has number `1`.
 We pass the number of this system call through the `rax` register in our example.
-The next general purpose registers: `%rdi`, `%rsi` and `%rdx` take parameters of the `write` syscall.
-In our case, they are [file descriptor](https://en.wikipedia.org/wiki/File_descriptor) (`1` is [stdout](https://en.wikipedia.org/wiki/Standard_streams#Standard_output_.28stdout.29) in our case), second parameter is the pointer to our string, and the third is size of data.
+The next general purpose registers: `%rdi`, `%rsi`, and `%rdx` take the three parameters of the `write` syscall.
+In our case, they are:

+* [File descriptor](https://en.wikipedia.org/wiki/File_descriptor) (`1` is [stdout](https://en.wikipedia.org/wiki/Standard_streams#Standard_output_.28stdout.29) in our case)
+* Pointer to our string
+* Size of data

 Yes, you heard right.
 Parameters for a system call.
 As I already wrote above, a system call is a just `C` function in the kernel space.
 In our case first system call is write.
 This system call defined in the [fs/read_write.c](https://github.com/torvalds/linux/blob/16f73eb02d7e1765ccab3d2018e0bd98eb93d973/fs/read_write.c) source code file and looks like:

 ```C
 SYSCALL_DEFINE3(write, unsigned int, fd, const char __user *, buf,